 For days I chased the sun up the coast only to have the rain biting at my heels every time I moved town.
 I was fed up at my rotten luck, forever looking out the window, constantly waiting for the tap in the sky to turn off, wondering how to spend my days since life had thrown me a curve ball best enjoyed under an umbrella.

-So, I made this list of 101 things to do when it’s raining on holiday, with ever intention of ticking them off one by one.
+So, I made this list of 101 things to do when it’s raining on holiday, with every intention of ticking them off one by one.
 But, as Sod’s Law would have it, by the time I’d finished writing, the sun had appeared.
 I guess that’s what happens when you’re no longer willing the rain away.

 Here’s the list anyway because I’m sure I’ll have plenty more rainy days on my travels.
 In no particular order…